List of A Series of Unfortunate Events characters: Carmelita Spats

-Carmelita Spats is a pupil of Prufrock Preparatory School and a Snow Scout, appearing in The Austere Academy, The Slippery Slope, The Grim Grotto and The Penultimate Peril.
+Carmelita Spats is a 11-13 year old pupil of Prufrock Preparatory School and a Snow Scout, appearing in The Austere Academy, The Slippery Slope, The Grim Grotto and The Penultimate Peril.
 She dislikes the Baudelaires, taunting them for being orphans and calling them "cakesniffers".
 Carmelita is liked by Vice-Principal Nero and disliked by Mrs. Bass.

 Her uncle Bruce is the leader of the Snow Scouts as seen in The Slippery Slope.
 She hikes up the Mortmain Mountain every year with the group, which celebrates the False Spring by crowning her queen.
 One year later, she meets Olaf and Esmé at the peak of the mountain, and they unofficially adopt her.

 In The Grim Grotto, she claims to be a "tap-dancing ballerina fairy princess veterinarian" and performs a recital.
 Esmé finds this adorable while Olaf is annoyed by it.

 In The Penultimate Peril, she dresses as a "ballplaying cowboy superhero soldier pirate" and has a pool and a ship brought to the rooftop sunbathing salon of the Hotel Denouement.

 In the Netflix TV series, Carmelita Spats is portrayed by Kitana Turnbull.
 Unlike the books, Carmelita was the one who snuck Count Olaf and his troupe into Prufrock Preparatory School upon Count Olaf making a deal with her through the bleachers.
 She also helped Count Olaf and the White-Faced Women trap Larry in the walk-in freezer.
-The series also comically depicts her literally sniffing cakes which she does in secret in the middle of the night when nobody is looking.
+The series also comically depicts her literally sniffing cakes (in the manner of cocaine) which she does in secret in the middle of the night when nobody is looking.
 In "The Grim Grotto" Pt.
 1, Carmelita poses as the daughter of a normal happy family when a disguised Count Olaf plans to obtain a submarine.
 In "The Penultimate Peril" Pt.
 1, Carmelita is unaware that her parents are dead as Count Olaf and Esmé cover up that fact.
 In "The Penultimate Peril" Pt.
 2, Carmelita and Esmé cook up some over-peppered crow meat sausages.
 When the Hotel Denouement begins going up in flames, Olaf sarcastically tells Carmelita and Esmé that the sugar bowl is in the laundry room, leaving their fates ambiguous.